TakuikaNinja/mbh-firstnes/README.md

 All of the source for the game is found in [here](game/).
 The 2 files you will be most interested in are [main.h](game/main.h) and [main.c](game/main.c) which contain all the logic for the game.

 # NOTES
 Due to changes of the code from the original source, the VS version *cannot* be compiled due to memory limitations as adding SRS and T-Spin scoring has exceeded the memory.
-For the time being only NES version can be compiled.
+For the time being only the NES version can be compiled.